Bora-Cavdar/Fractional-Order-PPI-Cyberattack-Dataset-Cyberattack-Test-Benchmark-for-PV-RT-Power-Systems/README.md

 This folder contains the cyberattack benchmark platform developed for testing and comparing different controller structures under identical PV-RT LFC cyberattack scenarios.

-Researchers can replace the provided PPI or FOPPI controller block in the Simulink model with their own controller structure and evaluate its performance under the same random varying load conditions, false data injection (FDI) attacks, and denial-of-service (DoS) attacks.
+Researchers can replace the provided PID controller block in the Simulink model with their own controller structure and evaluate its performance under the same random varying load conditions, false data injection (FDI) attacks, and denial-of-service (DoS) attacks.

 The benchmark scripts generate ITAE-based performance results and allow the tested controller to be compared with the proposed FOPPI controller and the classical PPI controller reported in the related study.